github/docs/content/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows.md

 | --------------------- | -------------- | ------------ | -------------|
 | [`check_suite`](/webhooks-and-events/webhooks/webhook-events-and-payloads#check_suite) | - `completed` | Last commit on default branch | Default branch |

-{% note %}
+> [!NOTE]

-**Note**: {% data reusables.developer-site.multiple_activity_types %} For information about each activity type, see "[AUTOTITLE](/webhooks-and-events/webhooks/webhook-events-and-payloads#check_suite)."
+> {% data reusables.developer-site.multiple_activity_types %} For information about each activity type, see "[AUTOTITLE](/webhooks-and-events/webhooks/webhook-events-and-payloads#check_suite)."
 Although only the `completed` activity type is supported, specifying the activity type will keep your workflow specific if more activity types are added in the future. {% data reusables.developer-site.limit_workflow_to_activity_types %}

-{% endnote %}

 {% data reusables.actions.branch-requirement %}

-{% note %}
+> [!NOTE]

-**Note:** To prevent recursive workflows, this event does not trigger workflows if the check suite was created by {% data variables.product.prodname_actions %}.
+> To prevent recursive workflows, this event does not trigger workflows if the check suite was created by {% data variables.product.prodname_actions %}.

-{% endnote %}

 Runs your workflow when check suite activity occurs.
 A check suite is a collection of the check runs created for a specific commit.
 Check suites summarize the status and conclusion of the check runs that are in the suite.
 For information, see "[AUTOTITLE](/rest/guides/using-the-rest-api-to-interact-with-checks)."
 For information about the check suite APIs, see "[AUTOTITLE](/graphql/reference/objects#checksuite)" in the GraphQL API documentation or "[AUTOTITLE](/rest/checks/suites)."